GerritDlks/Apple-Homekit-server/README.md

-# Apple Homekit (and PiHole) Server
+# Apple Homekit Server
-This is my personal setup on a raspberry pi of mine.
-It sets up HAP-NodeJS (HomeKit Accessory Server) for Sonoff switches and togling the Raspberry Pi's GPIO pins and, because why not, it also runs a PiHole server.
-So it combines my love for home automation with Apple devices and my disgust for adds!
+It sets up HAP-NodeJS (HomeKit Accessory Server) for Sonoff switches and togling the Raspberry Pi's GPIO pins.

 # TL;DR
 On a clean Raspberry Pi with a fixed IP, issue the following command to install the server: